 SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.

-INGESTION: Ingestion is not anticipated to be a significant route of exposure for this product.
-Ingestion of this product may cause effects as described in "Other Potential Health Effects".
+INGESTION: Ingestion is not anticipated to be a significant route of accidental exposure for this product.
+If this product is swallowed, it can cause effects as described in "Other Potential Health Effects".